jroivas/sic/sic.md

 Similar way if storing the result to new fixed point number, reserved precision must be bigger:

-    fixed<10,1> a = 123456789.55;
+    fixed<10,2> a = 123456789.55;
     fixed<1,9> b = 1.123456789;

     fixed<10,9>  c = a + b;
     fixed<11,11> d = a + b;
     fixed<5,4>   f = a + b;  // Compiler failure

-Fixed sized numbers are most effective on max 64bit (8 byte) values, but are not limited to that.
+Fixed numbers are most effective when the whole are fits in a 64 bit number, but are not limited to that.
-One just need to keep in mind, that compiler can generate wy much more optimal code if both values are max 8 bytes.
-Otherwise it might need to rely on bigint feature, which means performance hit.
+One just need to keep in mind, that compiler can generate way much more optimal code if the numbers does not exceed certaing limits.
+Otherwise it might need to rely on bigint feature, which means most time performance hit.
-Systems supporting efficient 128 bit integer handling can be efficient till 16 byte values.
+Systems supporting efficient 128 bit integer handling can be way much more efficient on bigger values.
-This cannot be ensured, thus 64bit is the safe limit.
+Compilers may produce quite optimal code to 128 bit, even on systems supporting max 64 bit numbers.

 # Built-in string